sj-omscs/6210-exam-2/exam.md

 ---

-The local object has to be copied when invoking a remote object with the local object as a parameter.
-Changes to the copy of the local object by the remote server will not be propagated.
+* The local object has to be copied when invoking a remote object with the local object as a parameter.
+* Changes to the copy of the local object by the remote server will not be propagated.

 # Lesson 7: Distributed Subsystems (46 points)

-## 7. Global Memory System (16 points)
+## 7. Global Memory Service (16 points)

 ### 7.1 (2 points)